Misterblue/misterblue.github.io/programming/herbal/index.md

 Some of the modules could have instances created for specific uses and, since the glue between components is the protocols, these instances could be proprietary.
-Addtionally, some reference designs of certain modules could have a more flexible license ([BSD License], [Apache License], [MIT License], ...) but, in general, the core development should happen in a larger, public community.
+Additionally, some reference designs of certain modules could have a more flexible license ([BSD License], [Apache License], [MIT License], ...) but, in general, the core development should happen in a larger, public community.